RBI to issue green bonds in two tranches of Rs 8,000 cr each | Headlines

 - India

-The proceeds will be deployed in public sector projects which help in reducing the carbon intensity of the economy, Reserve Bank of India (RBI) said in a statement.

-As announced in the Union Budget 2022-23, Government of India, as part of its overall market borrowings, will be issuing Sovereign Green Bonds (SGrBs), for mobilising resources for green infrastructure.
+The first auction would be done on January 25 while the second on February 9, the Reserve Bank of India (RBI) said in a statement.
+The proceeds will be deployed in public sector projects, which help in reducing the carbon intensity of the economy, it said.
+As announced in the Union Budget 2022-23, the central government as part of its overall market borrowings will be issuing Sovereign Green Bonds (SGrBs) for mobilising resources for green infrastructure.

 ''The Government of India has since issued the Sovereign Green Bond Framework on November 9, 2022,'' it said.